Thank you for reading our post, please rate this article at the end.

 When camping in a bear country, the best way to be safe is to set up your camp using the bearmuda triangle.

-The bearmuda triangle is a strategy separating your three main spots, including the cooking, sleeping, and food storage areas.
-These crucial areas should be about 100 yards from each other.
+The Bermuda triangle is a strategy for separating your three main areas: cooking, sleeping, and food storage.
+These crucial areas should be about 100 yards apart.

 Depending on the orientation of your chosen campsite, the sleeping area should be at the top of the triangle.
 This way, the food hanging and cooking areas will be on the lower side, so bears won’t have a reason to come to your tent and distract your sleep.

-If your preferred campsite has no tree nearby and you must store your food in bear canisters, keep the containers 100 yards from your tent.
+If a tree is not nearby and you must store your food in bear canisters at your preferred campsite, keep the containers 100 yards from your tent.

 3. Store Your Food In Odor-proof Bags or Containers